jbampton/jbampton/README.md

 ## Day 2, Thursday 21st May 2026

-Did my first plank for over one minute.
+Walked 1.5 kilometers and did my first plank for over one minute.
 Took it easy and did not hold the plank until failure stopped after about 1:15 seconds.

 ## Day 1, Wednesday 20th May 2026

-Walked five kilometers and went to the gym for a short workout with very light weights.
+Walked 5 kilometers and went to the gym for a short workout with very light weights.
 The highlight was doing the farmers carry with kettle bells and carrying the 9kg medicine ball.

 ---